Arcane34/Defender-Adaptation/README.md

 - Obstacle position is randomly determined across a long rectangle from the starting window to far east from it, essentially generating the level to the end.

 ### Collision Detection
 Collision Detection is then required for the game to function, collision detection is essentially checking if there is overlap between objects where in most occasions both player and enemies along with any structures will have a collision rectangle or collision point.
+Other times a collision circle is simulated by checking the distance between objects than the overlap of shapes.

 However, checking collision with every other object is an arduous process and wastes a lot of CPU cycles on objects that are too far to be checked for collision.